 The chart above shows the quarterly inventory turnover ratio which is derived from the following equation:

-Consistent with Tesla improving sales efficiency as shown in the previous chart, Tesla inventory turnover ratio has also been improving which can be seen from the rising figures in the current chart.
+Consistent with Tesla improving sales efficiency as shown in the previous chart, Tesla’s inventory turnover ratio has also been improving which can be seen from the rising figures in the current chart.

-However, the ratio has improved tremendously over the years and reached slightly above 1.0 in 1Q 2020.
-At a quarterly ratio of 1.0, Tesla managed to clear the inventory about 1 time in a quarter.
+However, the ratio has improved tremendously over the years and reached slightly above 6.0 in 4Q 2020.
+At a ratio of 6.0, Tesla managed to clear the inventory about 6 times in a year.

 Tesla’s Days of Inventory Ratio